-How to Get from Jerusalem to Petra
+How To Get From Jerusalem to Petra

-If you’ve spent 2 days in Jerusalem, you may wish to continue your holiday in neighboring Petra, Jordan.
+If you’ve spent time in Jerusalem, you may wish to continue your holiday in neighboring Petra, Jordan.
 This rose hued archaeological city was originally home to the Nabataeans and was inhabited from around 7000 BC.
 There’s much to see and do at this breath-taking UNESCO World Heritage Site.
 First, visit The Treasury carved meticulously into a sandstone cliff.
 Next, see an impressive amphitheater, and spectacular al-Siq grand entrance.
 Last, visit museums with collections of ancient artifacts or spend time browsing local handicraft stores.
 If you plan to take a night tour of Petra, it’s magical.
 Illuminated by the light of the silvery moon, you can begin to imagine the city as it was centuries ago.
 Something everyone asks is how to get from Jerusalem to Petra, so here are some ideas to help you plan.

 Guided Tour From Jerusalem to Petra